Preview Our 16 Latest Bond Picks

 Source: Fidelity.com corporate bond searches.

-As many high yield corporate bond issuers reported strong financial performance over the last several quarters, the high yield corporate bond market had generally performed well, with many bond prices increasing significantly beginning mid-March 2020.
+As many high yield corporate bond issuers reported strong financial performance during this time period, the high yield corporate bond market had generally performed well, with many bond prices increasing significantly after reaching Covid-induced depths in March 2020.
 Bond selection becomes even more important in periods of higher bond prices, as there are, unfortunately, more mistakes that can potentially be made.

 Advantages of Corporate Bonds Being Priced Relative to the Par Value of a Bond